linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 ![Population Stats Offline](images/stats_unknown.png)

-These statistics include the current scenario, meshblocks currently assigned to the district, and the district population quota.
+These statistics include the current electorate, electorate type and the electorate population quota.
 Initially, only the offline population estimate (based on the inaccurate offline meshblock population counts) is shown in the dock (see image above) (refs B14).
 This is displayed alongside the variation from the population quota for the electorate.
 If the quota variation exceeds the +/-5% tolerance a warning will be shown:

 ![Exceeds quota](images/quota_warning.png)